 4.5 million people in the U.S. are under probation and parole (collectively known as "community supervision").
 That's nearly twice the number of people incarcerated in prisons and jails combined.
-Yet despite the massive number of people under their control, parole and probation are only starting to receive public scrutiny.
+Yet despite the massive number of people under their control, parole and probation are only recently starting to receive public scrutiny.

 It's time they did.
 Probation and parole systems are frequently plagued with injustices, setting people up to fail with long supervision terms, onerous restrictions, and constant surveillance.
 Probation, in particular, often ends up channeling people into jail.